Dangers of AI in Social Media: The Silent Invasion

 Manipulating Minds, One Swipe at a Time

-And that is what the AI is engineered to do: serve you outrageously triggering content.
-Polarizing or extremely triggering: the more extreme, the better.
+And that is what the AI has been designed to do, provide you with outrageously triggering content.
+Polarizing or utterly triggering: the more extreme the better.
 In this way, the system quietly doubles down on slanting people’s perceptions toward ideological extremes without their conscious awareness.

 This isn’t conspiracy theory.
-This is a train wreck in slow-motion.
+This is a slow-motion train wreck.

 Deepfakes: When You Can’t Trust Your Eyes

 But now?
-A video of a politician confessing to a crime.
-Or just a fabricated news report inciting violence.
+A video of a politician admitting a crime.
+Or merely a fake piece of news promoting violence.

 In a world where seeing isn’t believing anymore, who decides what reality is?